mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 In commercially-led orbital space, there is always a need to move relatively large quantities of cargo between ships, or between a ship and a station.
-Single containers can be moved by small pod- like craft but larger quantities need a dedicated
+Single containers can be moved by small pod-like craft but larger quantities need a dedicated

 shuttle.
 This craft features its own retractable grappling arm, allowing a competent crew to load their own hold with standard containers if they are left stationed in the void.

 Crew
 Pilot

 **Hull: 20**

 Running Costs
 MAINTENANCE COST

 Cr669/month
 PURCHASE COST

 MCr8.033

 Power Requirements
 Basic Ship Systems